Who is this article for?

 Trigger rules

 Rules are the conditions that must be met before a trigger can fire.
-When an event occurs in PartnerStack, the triggers engine evaluated the context of that event against your active triggers.
+When an event occurs in PartnerStack, the triggers engine evaluates the context of that event against your active triggers.
 If the context of the trigger event meets the rules of the trigger, then the system will continue with the action.

 Each trigger rule is an individual condition that the trigger event will either pass or fail.
 Rules are made up of an Object, Field, Conditional operator, Value, and optionally one or more Filters.